Bergmam/5x5/docs/07-enemies-bosses.md

 - **Level 1 Enemies**: Should have exactly **5 HP**.
   - This ensures they are killed in one hit by a player with no items (assuming base damage >= 5).
 - **Scaling**: Enemies get progressively harder (more HP/Armor/Damage) on deeper floors.
+  - Enemy damage starts at 5 on floor 1 and increases by multiples of 5 as floors progress (e.g., floor 3 enemies may deal 10–15 damage depending on config).

 ## Implementation Plan